karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 ## netstat output

 - Every time a new request comes in, a new TCP connection is created.
-- Like scenario 1, TCP connections are not being re-used either, but this time the TCP connections are being closed right after being used.
+- Like scenario 1, TCP connections are not being reused for subsequent requests, but this time the TCP connections are being closed right after being used.
-- The fact that the ``HttpClient`` gets disposed right away (because of the ``using`` parameter) causes the TCP connections to move directly to a ``TIME_WAIT`` state.
+- The fact that the ``HttpClient`` gets disposed right away (because of the ``using`` block) causes the TCP connections to move directly to a ``TIME_WAIT`` state.

 {{< video src="/videos/httpclient-scenario2.mp4" type="video/mp4" preload="auto" >}}